Details

 Least favorite: Jasper+Lan

 And guys!
 Please don't hate me for that!
-They have good chemistry, friendship, and teamwork, but for me, their interactions seemed the most unbelievable and unrealistic, like all that constant hugging, acting romantic and all.
+They have good chemistry, friendship, and teamwork, but for me, their interactions seemed the most unbelievable, forced, and unrealistic, like all that constant hugging, acting romantic and all.
 But I don't blame them.
 It can be a possibility that the producers are making them act like that so that the show could sell or something?
 Their BTS interactions (as in when they were filming their drama) were more natural tbh.
 They only got interesting when Ying Cai'er visited them, or when Jasper video-called Yanlin. *Spoiler alert!* In episode 7, they acted all romantic, when Qin Lan surprised Jasper by coming to Xiamen to visit him, Jasper fed soup to Qin Lan after feeling "touched" that she made such delicious soup for him, and then watching the sunrise when Qin Lan clung to Jasper and put her head on his shoulder, which is pretty funny as they aren't an actual couple!
 Also, in their farewell part, as they parted ways, Jasper ran to hug her tight after Qin Lan asked him to hug her through her walkie-talkie Jasper gifted her in the last episode.
-It looked unbelievable and scripted.
+It looked unbelievable and forced.
 It would have been better if they acted like buddies/siblings, because all these kinds of interactions may give false hope to the viewers.

 So that's it!
 That's my perception of this show, the stories, and the CPs.
 If you agree/disagree with me, then please feel free to express it in the comment section (just be nice).
 To someone who reads this, thanks for sitting through this LONG review XD.